Organising a professional or corporate event? Send us your brief and get customised proposals within 24h

 Apartments and lofts for casual dinners

 For something more relaxed and homey, opt for a designer apartment or loft in the city.
-Combine it with a private chef or local caterer, and you’ve got a chic yet easy-going setting — ideal for team dinners, creative gatherings, or family-style meals.
+Combine it with a private chef or local caterer, and you’ve got a chic yet easy-going setting Perfect for team dinners, creative meetings, or small workshops.

 Restaurants with private rooms or exclusive tables

 Some of Marseille’s best restaurants offer spaces that can be privatised.
-Whether you’re planning a team dinner, a discreet meeting, or a birthday celebration, these venues blend top-tier cuisine with the comfort of a dedicated space.
+Offer spaces for corporate dinners, discreet meetings, or professional gatherings with dedicated service.

 Final tips to make the most of your dinner in Marseille